TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

       m01a55s12a01 constructed in the Editor        [UED] = [ArrowUp][  End   ][Arrow-Dwn]
-[Lst] List first 8 bytes contents of source macro   [UND] = [PageUp ][ Numlock][ PageDwn ] [Snd] Send constructed macro or if none, send Source Macro to PC to execute [Sav] Save Source set MST of 24 mMacros to Flash or SDCard (use Pad[o] to select which) - overrwrite if already saved [Tmr] Macro Timer options (One-shot or Repeat) must have [ADD]ed a number 1-8 before
+[Lst] List first 8 bytes contents of source macro   [UND] = [PageUp ][ Numlock][ PageDwn ] [Snd] Send constructed macro or if none, send Source Macro to PC to execute [Sav] Save entered data to the Source file without execution.
+Can therefore be used to save *Codes to a file
+      to be executed the same as a list of other macros - see note 8 below.
+[Tmr] Macro Timer options (One-shot or Repeat) must have [ADD]ed a number 1-8 before

 -----------------------------------------------------------------------------------------------------------------------